-- All members of DRF must comply with all sections of DRFS. - All members of DRF must comply with the OFT's "Debt Management Guidance Notes" and any future issues, revisions or commentaries.
-Debt Management Guidance, September 2008 OFT 366.
+- All members of the DRF must comply with all sections of DRFS. - All members of the DRF must comply with the OFT's "Debt Management (and credit repair services) Guidance", March 2012 OFT 366rev and any future issues, revisions or commentaries.